taustation-fan/players-guide/README.md

 ### Selling Items on the Public Market

 The *Public Market* allows you to sell items to other players.
-You can select an item for sell, and defined a price.
+You can select an item for sale, and define a price.
 You have to pay 10% of the selling price up-front, which covers shipping fees as well.
 If a player buys it within three days, you will receive the asking price directly to your bank account.
 Otherwise, you can pick up the item after three days